18F/css-style-guide/pages/recommended/mvv_frameworks.md

 - If there is a strict requirement that the site should work for users that have JavaScript disabled.
 - If there already is an active M**V framework (Backbone, ampersand, Ember) being used on the site.
 - When the site's design doesn't benefit from a single page app architecture.
-- When the long-term maintenance dev team is very unfamiliar with Angular and don't have the resources to learn or hire for it.
+- When the long-term maintenance dev team is very unfamiliar with Angular and doesn't have the resources to learn or hire for it.

 #### Pros:
 - Takes care of a lot of boilerplate code for front end interactions.